Falling from height claims

 Ask a safety representative, perhaps a shop steward, to take photos of the accident scene.

 Take photographs of the incident location and your injuries as soon after the accident as you can, and regularly throughout your recovery.

 Our work with fall from height injury claims

 We secured compensation for the bereaved family of a man who fell 23 metres from the platform of an industrial boiler at work.

-Our accident at work team liaised with the authorities investigating the death, organised representation at the inquest and issued a compensation claim against the various companies working on the site where the fatality occurred.
+Our fall from height injury claims team liaised with the authorities investigating the death, organised representation at the inquest and issued a compensation claim against the various companies working on the site where the fatality occurred.

 For many my husband’s death is just another statistic.
 For me, it is an irreversible tragedy that has changed my life forever”